Developed wireframes and clickable interactive prototype for a SaaS business assessment tool

 The final clickable prototype showcased an amazing spectrum of customizability, including functional mathematical coordinates, various collapsible accordion options, and a master slide-in menu for easy universal navigation.
 I also built a replication of the mockup, allowing the user to preview their creation at any time.

-**Update - I recently discovered the project won an IBM award for most innovative marketing product.
+**Update - this project has been awarded the IBM award for most innovative marketing product.**

 This project offered me a great opportunity to dive in and untangle some rich levels of complexity, all while learning the intricate and logical language of Axure.